soulSw0rd/BkC/README.md

 ## 🔄 API

-L'application expose une API RESTful pour l'intégration avec d'autres systèmes:
+The application exposes a RESTful API for integration with other systems:

-- `GET /api/blockchain` - Récupère la blockchain complète
+- `GET /api/blockchain` - Retrieves the complete blockchain
-- `GET /api/stats` - Obtient les statistiques de la blockchain
+- `GET /api/stats` - Gets blockchain statistics
-- `POST /api/mining` - Mine un nouveau bloc
+- `POST /api/mining` - Mines a new block
-- `GET /api/wallet` - Récupère les informations de portefeuille
+- `GET /api/wallet` - Retrieves wallet information
-- `POST /api/transactions` - Crée une nouvelle transaction
+- `POST /api/transactions` - Creates a new transaction

-## 👩‍💻 Développement
+## 👩‍💻 Development

-Pour les développeurs souhaitant contribuer au projet:
+For developers wishing to contribute to the project:

-1. Fork le dépôt
+1. Fork the repository
-2. Créez une branche pour votre fonctionnalité (`git checkout -b feature/amazing-feature`)
+2. Create a branch for your feature (`git checkout -b feature/amazing-feature`)
-3. Commit vos changements (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push vers la branche (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Ouvrez une Pull Request
+5. Open a Pull Request

-## 🔍 Dépannage
+## 🔍 Troubleshooting

-### Problèmes courants
+### Common issues

-- **Erreur de port déjà utilisé**: Modifiez le port dans le fichier `config.json`
+- **Port already in use error**: Modify the port in the `config.json` file
-- **Erreurs de dépendances**: Exécutez `go mod tidy` pour mettre à jour les dépendances
+- **Dependency errors**: Run `go mod tidy` to update dependencies
-- **Problèmes de performance**: Ajustez la difficulté de minage dans `config.json`
+- **Performance issues**: Adjust mining difficulty in `config.json`

-### Journaux
+### Logs

-Les journaux sont stockés dans le répertoire `logs` et suivent le format `server_YYYY-MM-DD.log`.
+Logs are stored in the `logs` directory and follow the format `server_YYYY-MM-DD.log`.

-## 📜 Licence
+## 📜 License

-Ce projet est sous licence [GNU General Public License v3.0](LICENSE) - voir le fichier LICENSE pour plus de détails.
+This project is licensed under the [GNU General Public License v3.0](LICENSE) - see the LICENSE file for details.

-## 🙏 Remerciements
+## 🙏 Acknowledgments

-- L'équipe Go pour leur langage excellent
+- The Go team for their excellent language
-- La communauté blockchain pour leur inspiration et documentation
+- The blockchain community for their inspiration and documentation
-- Tous les contributeurs qui ont aidé à améliorer ce projet
+- All contributors who helped improve this project

 ---

-Hébergé sur le repository de [SoulSw0rd](https://github.com/soulSw0rd) Dévellopé par l'équipe de BKC
+Hosted on [SoulSw0rd](https://github.com/soulSw0rd)'s repository Developed by the BKC team